GowriSankar-JG/Git-Commands/README.md

 _A list of my commonly used Git commands_

-*If you are interested in my Git aliases, have a look here: <link>*
+*If you are interested in my Git aliases, have a look here: https://github.com/GowriSankar-JG/Git-Commands/blob/master/alias.md *

 ### Getting & Creating Projects